Bridge safety

-- continually assessing the state of bridges to safeguard users
+- continually assessing the state of bridges to protect users

 - recording current bridge conditions